andreafspeziale/liskit-bot/README.md

     - pip
     - virtualenv

-## Creating a bot
+## Creating a Bot
 You will need to create a bot with telegram BotFather.
-On Telegram, open the @BotFather profile, and start to talk with “him”.
+On telegram, open the @BotFather profile, and start to talk with “him”.

 The BotFather will ask you to read a manual, the first thing you’ll have to do is to create a brand new bot.
 Type the command “/newbot” and follow the instruction.